Preparing an Observing Programme: the UKIRT-OT

 The UIST Template Library

-In the template library, click on the button to the left of the “folder” icon labelled IFU templates.
-There you’ll find the available observations or “sequences” for IFU spectroscopy.
-Examine those that may be of use to you by clicking on the button to the left of the blue/pink icon; the component observations should be displayed as a flow chart, as in the example below.
+In the template library, click on the button to the left of the UIST “folder” icon and open the folder labeled Spectroscopy.
+There you’ll find the available sequences for spectroscopy (plus some useful notes!).
+Examine those that may be of use to you by clicking on the button to the left of the icon (blue/pink square); the observations (calibration, standard and source) should be displayed (e.g. Fig.2).
+Click on any observation to unfold this as a “flow chart”; the elements within this observation are described below.

-Like ordinary spectroscopy, an IFU observation should comprise a flat, an arc and a sequence of “object” and “sky” exposures of a standard star, followed by a similar sequence of object/sky frames on the target itself.
+In a nut-shell, a spectroscopy observation should comprise a flat, an arc and a sequence of “object” and “sky” exposures on a standard star, followed by a similar sequence of object/sky frames on the target itself.
 The example below contains all of these components.

-Point sources should be “nodded” in and out of the IFU field of view, unless the seeing is very good, in which case it may be possible to nod the star between the top and the bottom half of the elongated IFU field.
-Subtraction of the sky frames from the object frames will remove OH line and thermal background emissions, giving a series of spectra in adjacent slices in the scrunched spectral image.
-An arc spectrum will be used by the DR to accurately wavelength-calibrate the data, and a similarly-reduced standard star spectrum can be used to divide out atmospheric absorption bands and flux-calibrate the source spectra.
-The DR will then “chop up” the scrunched spectral image and create a data cube (see the ORAC-DR pages for full details).
+Point sources may be “nodded” up and down the slit so that the source is observed even in the “sky” frames.
+Subtraction of the sky frames from the object frames will remove OH line and thermal background emissions, giving positive and negative spectra which may be extracted separately and combined to give a spectrum of the source.
+An arc spectrum may be used to accurately wavelength-calibrate the data, and a similarly-reduced standard star spectrum can be used to divide out atmospheric absorption bands and flux-calibrate the source spectrum.

 Flexible Scheduling and Minimum Schedulable Blocks: